abrasive/shairport/FREEBSD.md

 Subsystems
 ----
-Now, install the ALSA and Avahi subsystems.
-Note: `avahi-app` is chosen because it doesn’t require X11 and `nss_mdns` allows FreeBSD to resolve mDNS-originated addresses.
-Thanks to [reidransom](https://gist.github.com/reidransom/6033227) for this:
+Now, install the Avahi subsystem.
+FYI, `avahi-app` is chosen because it doesn’t require X11 and `nss_mdns` is included to allow FreeBSD to resolve mDNS-originated addresses -- it's not needed by Shairport Sync.
+Thanks to [reidransom](https://gist.github.com/reidransom/6033227) for this.

 ```
-# pkg install alsa-utils avahi-app nss_mdns
+# pkg install avahi-app nss_mdns
 ```
-To enable these services to load automatically at startup, add these lines to `/etc/rc.conf`:
+Add these lines to `/etc/rc.conf`:
 ```
 dbus_enable="YES"
 avahi_daemon_enable="YES"